NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog RequiredParameter attribute ignored

 NLog has removed validation for properties marked with `[RequiredParameter]`, where NLog previously warned if target or layout option was missing a value.
-NLog now uses nullable reference types, so required options are non-nullable and therefore always expected to have a value.
+NLog now uses nullable reference types, so required properties are non-nullable and therefore always expected to have a value.

+NLog startup performance has become a little faster, as it now can skip reflection to find all properties marked with `[RequiredParameter]` and checking their values.

 This means that authors of NLog Targets or Layouts should not rely on the obsolete `[RequiredParameter]`, but should instead perform their own validation of options during initialization.
 Ex: